yugasun/site/README.md

 Open your browser to http://localhost:3333

-**3. Making edits**
+**4. Making edits**

+When you start the site with `npm start` it will start watching for file changes and they will be automatically refreshed in the site on `http://localhost:3333`

-To make edits to blog posts, edit the files in `./serverless-blog/posts`
+**Blog edits:** To make edits to blog posts, edit the files in `./serverless-blog/posts`

-To make edits to framework docs, edit the files in `./serverless/docs`
+**Doc edits:** To make edits to framework docs, edit the files in `./serverless/docs`

-To make edits to other pages, edit the markdown in `./content` (except for `./content/blog`, and `./content/framework/docs`)
+To make edits to other pages, edit the markdown in `./content`

+**Custom Page edits:**

 Some pages have custom designs/layouts and the html might need to be altered.
 That content can be found in `./src/layouts` or `./src/pages`

-The `npm start` command also watches for file changes and they will be automatically refreshed in the site on `http://localhost:3333`

 # Building